-The Dean of Students will notify in writing to the faculty the reasonable accommodation measures provided for each case based on the recommendations done by the Institutional Committee on Reasonable Accommodation after reviewing the student petition and corresponding evidence.
+The Dean of Students will notify in writing to the faculty the reasonable accommodation measures provided for each case based on the recommendations done by the institutional staff on reasonable accommodation after reviewing the student petition and corresponding evidence.
 The Dean of Students will follow up to have the recommended reasonable accommodation implemented.